MacLemon/mlbackup/README.txt

 None of these are mandatory, but they provide some comfort and help to beautify your backups.

 Growl:
-NOTE: Growl notifications are currently NOT available until a later date in the development cycle.
 If you have growl and growlnotify installed, mlbackup will try to make use of it.
 For more info on growl see http://growl.info/

-fink project:
-See http://fink.sf.net/ for info on fink.
-You can use `fink install osxutils` to install osxutils if you have fink.